We raise awareness about prescription drug abuse and we support youth music education in our community

 Marcia P. Hoffman School of the Arts at Ruth Eckerd Hall - 501(c)3

-Each year we donate a portion of OneLove JamFest's proceeds to the Marcia P. Hoffman School of the Arts in memory of Landon Korabek.
+From 2011 - 2017, we donated a portion of OneLove JamFest's proceeds to the Marcia P. Hoffman School of the Arts in memory of Landon Korabek.
 We chose the school to honor Landon’s love of music, ensuring that Landon’s song will live on to be sung by others.

 Our donation provides education and training for aspiring musicians.
 Specifically, we fund a scholarship in Landon’s name that provides one year of private music lessons for deserving students at Ruth Eckerd Hall.
 Funding in 2013 was also used for three music scholarships to a summer music camp in Washington D.C. where students had the opportunity to play for First Lady Michelle Obama.